activist-security/guide/README.md

 ===========================================
 This guide aims to be a concise overview on information security for anyone in emancipatory struggles against structures of power.

-It has been translated in the following languages:
+It has been translated into the following languages:
 * [English](security-guide_en.md)
 * [German](security-guide_de.md)